alibaba/MNN/doc/Tutorial_EN.md

 ## Android

-This section describes how to integrate MNN in Android. knowledge of JNI is involved but not illustrated here, if you do not understand its usage, please refer to [Official Documentation](https://developer.android.com/studio/projects/add-native-code)。
+MNN has provided C++ API, which can be called directly in the iOS project.
+In Android, it needs to be called through JNI indirectly.
+This section describes how to integrate MNN in Android, and the demo also demonstrates how to use the pre-built MNN library, encapsulate JNI interface, and call Java apis.
+But it's only a reference, knowledge of JNI is involved but not illustrated here (if you do not understand its usage, please refer to [Official Documentation]().
+If you are familiar with it, you can also do it by yourself.

 ### Toolchain preparation

-Under Android Studio (2.2+), cmake is recommended（you can also choose the native ndk-build tool directly）and the Gradle plug-in is used to build or use the so library。
+Under Android Studio (2.2+), cmake is recommended and the Gradle plug-in is used to build or use the so library。

-Note: It is highly recommended to install `ccache` to speed up the compilation of MNN, macOS `brew install ccache` ubuntu `apt-get install ccache`.

 You need to download the NDK and cmake firstly: